Jach/lgame/README.md

-The goal of lgame is not to duplicate pygame's API entirely, or even to wrap SDL2 and friends as thoroughly and carefully, but to provide something close enough which facilitates making the sorts of programs found on pygame.org about as easily in Common Lisp.
+The goal of lgame is not to duplicate pygame's API entirely, or even to wrap SDL2 and friends as thoroughly and carefully, but to provide something close enough which facilitates making the sorts of programs found on pygame.org about as easily but in Common Lisp.
 To further that end, lgame is not against eventually becoming a sort of "kitchen sink" of features that can be useful for a lot of games.
 For instance, some A\* pathfinding code is included.
 Basically as I make my own games or game concepts, if I find myself needing something in more than one of them, it's likely to end up in lgame, or at least an example.

 A lot of code so far is very optimistic and doesn't bother with all the error checks recommended by SDL or in many cases done for you by cl-sdl's `sdl2:`